 If some tattoo scabs gets accidentally ripped off without falling off naturally, there is likely to be uneven tattoo pigment after it gets completely healed.
 But whether it will be noticeable or not depends on the chunk of tattoo scab that fell off.
 If things get worse, then you always have the option to return to your tattoo artist.
 Some additional tattoo touch-ups can be done on the tattoo area to make it look better, if you’ve lost a significant amount of pigment.
 This happens rarely, but can still happen if you've used a bad tattoo aftercare product or no tattoo aftercare product at all.

 From the moment you get your new tattoo, to washing and moisturizing it, you are really supposed to take the best possible care of your new tattoo if you aim to prevent short term and long term tattoo scabbing.
 Protecting the tattoo from sunlight is also critical.
-Hence, you should use tattoo sunscreen if your new tattoo will be exposed to the sun.
-You should not compromise on the quality of sunscreen lotion.
-Using low-quality or cheap sunscreen lotion may cause adverse effects on the tattooed area.
-Inkeeze offers the best tattoo sunscreen, made by tattoo enthusiasts for tattoo enthusiasts.
-Learn more about why you need to use tattoo sunscreen!
+Hence, you should use a good tattoo afteercaree product.

 We hope this article has helped alleviate any worries you may have about tattoo scabbing.
 It’s a pretty normal occurrence when getting new ink, but it definitely requires attention.
-Your tattoo will be with you forever, so give it love and pay attention to it daily.
+Your tattoo will be with you forever, so give it love, make sure to follow proper tattoo aftercare, and pay attention to it daily.